botleg/botleg.github.io/_posts/2016-04-04-blue-green-deployment-with-docker.markdown

 * `green`: The docker service name of the green environment, taken from environment variable `GREEN_NAME`.
 * `live`: Current live environment, `blue` or `green`, taken from the file `/var/live`.

 We will store the current live environment, `blue` or `green`, in the file `/var/live`.
-We cannot use environment variable for this beacuse we cannot globally change the value of environment variable from inside a running docker image.
+We cannot use environment variable for this because we cannot globally change the value of environment variable from inside a running docker image.
 So we write the current live environment, while switching, to the file and read its content from inside consul-template.

 Inside the http block, we create an upstream block for `blue` and `green`.
 Inside each of this upstream block, we specify the load balancing configuration for each service.
 The `least_conn` line causes nginx is to route traffic to the least connected instance.
 We need to generate `server` configuration lines for each instance of the service currently running.
 This is done by the code blocks, `{{"{{"}}range service $blue}}...{{"{{"}}end}}` and `{{"{{"}}range service $blue}}...{{"{{"}}end}}`.
 The code between these directives are repeated for each instance of the service running with `{{"{{"}}.Address}}` replaced by the address and `{{"{{"}}.Port}}` replaced by its port of that instance.
 If there is no instance of any service, we have the default `server 127.0.0.1:55000;` line that causes an error.